 Camping has been a favorite American pastime for generations.
 Who doesn’t like a peaceful weekend away?
 Especially when you have a roomy travel trailer (or other RV) to stretch your legs in.
-Over the years camping has evolved and thanks to new technology, campers are enjoying the new pastimes of boondocking and it’s not-quite-identical twin, dry camping.
+Over the years camping has evolved, thanks to new technology.
+Today campers enjoy the new pastimes of boondocking and it’s not-quite-identical twin, dry camping.

 Even if you’re unfamiliar with the titles, chances are you’ve heard of this style of camping.
 Dry camping is simply camping without any hookups.
 You may be stationed at an RV park that still has a showerhouse, pool, and things like that to enjoy.

 Boondocking is the same but completely off of campgrounds.
-You can boondock at a truck stop, a Walmart parking lot, a national forest, a visitor center or a wide variety of other options.
+You can boondock at a truck stop.
+Or a Walmart parking lot.
+Or a national forest, visitor center or a wide variety of other options.
 Again, no electrical hookups, but this time no amenities at your disposal either.
 Now, what powers your stay and makes things enjoyable is a good, reliable RV battery set-up!
 Let’s dive into which batteries are the best for boondocking and dry camping.

-What’s meant to bring a family or couple together can do the opposite without proper planning and execution.
-That’s why boondockers and dry campers arm their travel trailers (or RV) with a reliable battery.
+What’s meant to bring a family or couple together might do the opposite.
+Especially without proper planning and execution.
+That’s why boondockers and dry campers prepare.
+And prepared people arm their travel trailers (or RV) with a reliable battery.
 If you’re not sure what the best RV battery for your personal situation is, let’s start with the basics of your systems.

 Your RV is powered by two systems:

 120-Volt AC System: This powers the more luxury items such as your refrigerator, microwave, and air conditioning.
-This system takes electricity from shore power or your generator and channels it into the above items, and charges your battery bank when you plug it in as well.
+This system takes electricity from shore power (or your generator).
+It channels that power into the above items, and charges your battery bank when you plug it in as well.
 (For boondocking and dry camping you never plug into shore power but instead use either a generator or solar.)

-12-Volt Deep Cycle Battery: Often referred to as your “house battery,” this is what powers the essentials such as your lighting, your water system, and overhead fans.
+12-Volt Deep Cycle Battery: Often referred to as your “house battery.”
+This is what powers the essentials such as your lighting, water system, and overhead fans.
 For boondocking and dry camping this can be your only power source, if you’d like.
 But disconnected from all power sources your battery will only last so long before it runs out of charge.